Donders-Institute/bidscoin/README.md

    - Put files in the right folders in this tree
    - Do the training by re-running the above bidstrainer command

-3. Run the bidsmapper bash command:
+3. Scan your raw data collection by running the bidsmapper bash command:
    ```
    bidsmapper.py /opt/bidscoiner/tutorial/raw ~/bids_tutorial
    ```